-Best practices and resources to help your organization detect threats early and respond.
+What are the best practices and resources to help your organization detect threats early and respond?

 Threat detection is the process of inspecting and analyzing your entire technology ecosystem to identify vulnerable conditions and other risks that could lead to a compromise of your technology operating environment.